practicalli/neovim/docs/introduction/features.md

 ## Language Server Protocol

-nvim-treesitter provides a client for LSP servers, e.g. Clojure LSP.
-Provides live linting feedback in the buffer browser and status line as well as language specific auto-completion
+Neovim includes an LSP client to present diagnostic information from LSP servers, e.g. Clojure LSP.

+LSP provides live linting feedback in the buffer browser and status line as well as language specific auto-completion

 <!-- TODO: screenshot of LSP feedback, error popup and statusline indicators -->